-Review of Application: The online application will help us learn more about you as an individual and will ask about your interest in the position, past work experiences, and personal interests.
-Upon completing your application, you will be asked to sign up for a group interview time.
+The online application will help us learn more about you as an individual.
+Upon completing your application, you will be scheduled for one of two group processes.

-Group Interview: (mandatory) The group interviews help us get to know you better and learn how you work in a team environment and what unique qualities you can bring to the group.
-During the group interview, you will be observed by our selection committee who will be looking at your communication skills, ability to manage a group, and overall personal attitutude.
+Group Process will help us get to know you better, learn how you work in a team environment and what unique qualities you can bring to the group.
+During group process you will be observed by the Assistant Coordinators and returning OLs, who will be looking at your communication skills, ability to manage a group, and overall personal attitude.

-If hired, orientation leaders will work throughout the summer of 2015 and the following winter cycle (based on availability).
+If hired, orientation leaders will work throughout the 2017 summer and the following 2017 - 2018 winter cycle.